KShivendu/awesome-vectordb/best-practices.md

     ```

 2. Pinecone:
     - SSL/TLS: Pinecone is served over HTTPS so all data transfers are encrypted by default.
-They encrypt data at rest and in transit. https://www.pinecone.io/security/
+They encrypt data in transit. https://www.pinecone.io/security/
     - gRPC: Supported by the python SDK.
 You can use `index = pinecone.GRPCIndex("index-name")` to connect to the index using gRPC.

 ## Maintaining and Scaling Vector Databases